daltonschool/robotzombie/Chapter 4: "All in the Family".md

   "The is all your fault" Yelled Andrew.
   "What are you talking about?" exclaimed Zach.

-  The two continued in this manor until Dillon emerged from the crowd of students observing the fight.
+  The two continued in this manner until Dillon emerged from the crowd of students observing the fight.

   "Guys," Dillon said as the voice of reason.
 "We need to stop arguing.
 We only have each other now."